JuliaTesting/ReTest.jl/README.md

 details.
 Moreover, `ReTest` re-exports (almost) all exported symbols from `Test`, so there should not be any need to import `Test` together with `ReTest`.

+When using `@testset` "inline", i.e. within the source-code of a package, one can use the `InlineTest` package instead of `ReTest`, which only defines the strict minimum and also exports `@testset`, and therefore loads faster (even if `ReTest` itself loads fast, it can be desirable to have an even lighter dependency).
+But `ReTest` still has to be loaded (as a "test" dependency) in order to call `runtests`.

 ### `runtests` docstring

 ```